Basilica of St. Procopius

 St. Vitus Church + underground spaces

-On the eastern outskirts of the city is the Gothic church of St. Vitus, which was part of the Franciscan monastery in the 15th century.
+On the eastern outskirts of the city there is the Gothic church of St. Vitus, which was part of the Franciscan monastery in the 15th century.
 The interior of the church dates back to the 18th century - the Baroque.
 Behind the main altar there is a wall painting representing the entering of St. Vitus into the heavens.
 It is the work of the well-known Moravian painter Josef Winterhalter, who painted it in 1774.
-Outside the walls of the church are unplastered giving the stone masonry idyllic impression.
+From the outside the walls of the church are unplastered giving the stone masonry idyllic impression.

 In Ratibořice - the local part of Jaroměřice nad Rokytnou, there is a goat farm "Dvůr Ratibořice", which apart from production and sale of goat products is also specialized in agrotourism.